Did you know that the liver is one of the most important organs in the body??⠀⠀⠀⠀⠀⠀⠀⠀⠀

 - Consume a minimum of 25g of fiber per day

-- Cook with or accompany meals of choleretic plants (dandelion, milk thistle, chicory, rosemary, black radish)
+- Cook with or accompany meals with choleretic plants (dandelion, milk thistle, chicory, rosemary, black radish)

-- Do nutraceutical cycles of hepatobiliary caregivers. (see sectionLiver support)
+- Make nutraceutical cycles of hepatobiliary helpers. (see sectionliver support)

 TOP 5 HERBS THAT CAN HELP YOUR DAILY LIVER⠀⠀⠀⠀⠀⠀⠀⠀⠀

-- Milk Thistle: Milk thistle can be purchased as a tincture or capsule, on its own or as a synergistic blend with other nutrients.
-Milk thistle is used to treat conditions of the bile ducts and liver and has protective properties for the liver.
-It has been suggested that milk thistle may help promote regeneration of liver cells, reduce inflammation, and be beneficial for people with liver problems.
+- Milk Thistle: Milk thistle can be purchased as a tincture or capsule, alone or in a synergistic blend with other nutrients.
+Milk thistle is used to treat bile duct and liver conditions and has liver-protective properties.
+It has been suggested that milk thistle may help promote liver cell regeneration, reduce inflammation and benefit people with liver problems.

 - Artichoke: It can be eaten, drunk as an infusion or taken as a supplement.
-The artichoke is useful in the case of congestion or liver failure (lazy liver), jaundice and poor digestion of fatty substances.
+The artichoke is useful in the case of congestion or hepatic insufficiency (sluggish liver), jaundice and poor digestion of fatty substances.
 By stimulating bile secretion, the artichoke also acts on states of constipation.

 - Watercress: It is an excellent source of vitamins A, K and C, potassium, phosphorus and calcium.
-It is recognized as a powerful antioxidant, a tonic, diuretic, appetizer, antianemic, dewormer, expectorant, stomachic, sudorific, depurative and hypoglycemic.
+It is recognized as a powerful antioxidant, a tonic, diuretic, appetizer, anti-anaemic, vermifuge, expectorant, stomachic, sudorific, depurative and hypoglycemic.

 - Dandelion: Its choleretic and cholagogue action helps against liver disorders and gallbladder dysfunction.
 It is recognized for its diuretic action as well as for eliminating calcium oxalate crystals.⠀⠀⠀⠀⠀⠀⠀⠀⠀